-After the judgment for possession is signed, the clerk will issue a warrant for removal.
-The warrant for removal is an order from the judge giving only the court officer or constable (not the landlord) the power to lock you out of your apartment.
-The law does not allow the warrant for removal to be issued by the court clerk until at least three days after the judge enters a judgment for possession or an order of eviction.
+The warrant for removal is an order from the judge telling the Special Civil Part court officer to evict you.
+The landlord must send proof of the judgment to the court clerk, and the court clerk will issue a warrant for removal to the court officer.
+The law does not allow the warrant for removal to be issued by the court clerk until at least three business days after the judge enters a judgment for possession or an order of eviction.
 The three-day period is the legal amount of time a landlord must wait to start the process of removing you after the judge orders an eviction.

-When the constable gets the warrant for removal from the court clerk, the constable then serves a copy of the warrant on the tenant.
+When the court officer gets the warrant for removal from the court clerk, the court officer then serves a copy of the warrant on the tenant.
 The warrant states that the tenant has three choices:

-Move out within three days to avoid being evicted by the constable.
+Move out within three days to avoid being evicted by the court officer.
 The three days do not include weekends or legal holidays.
 Cite: N.J.S.A.
 2A:42-10.16.

 Contest the warrant.
 This means asking for a new court date so that you can show why you should not be evicted and the warrant should be stopped.
 Your rent payments must be up to date in order to do this.

-Be evicted by the constable.
-This means that the constable will come to your apartment or house and remove you from the premises.
+Be evicted by the court officer.
+This means that the court officer will come to your apartment or house and remove you from the premises.

-If you do not voluntarily leave the apartment or you do not contest the warrant, the constable will come to your apartment or house and evict you.
-If you are at home at the time, the constable will put you out and padlock the door.
-The constable may also remove your things from the house or apartment and have them put on the curb before locking the door.
+If you do not voluntarily leave the apartment or you do not contest the warrant, the court officer will come to your apartment or house and evict you.
+If you are at home at the time, the court officer will put you out and padlock the door.
+The court officer may also remove your things from the house or apartment and have them put on the curb before locking the door.

-The warrant gives the constable power to use force or arrest if you try to stop the eviction.
+The warrant gives the court officer power to use force or arrest if you try to stop the eviction.
 This act is legal in New Jersey.
 It is important that you leave the premises peaceably.
-By all means, do not argue or fight with the constable.
+By all means, do not argue or fight with the court officer.

 NOTE!
-Even if the constable locks you out, it is illegal for a landlord to hold or take your clothing or furniture to force you to pay rent.
+Even if the court officer locks you out, it is illegal for a landlord to hold or take your clothing or furniture to force you to pay rent.
 This act is illegal, even if you owe the rent.
 Cite: N.J.S.A.
 2A:33-1.